Ho Tsz-Yan

 History of Ancient China

-- Bachelor’s degree, History – Heritage and Archaeology, University of Artois, honors (2022)
+2022, Bachelor’s Degree, History – Heritage and Archaeology, University of Artois, with honors

-- Master’s Degree, Chinese – Literature and Civilization, University of Artois, honors (2018)
+2023, Master’s Degree, History – Ancient History and Civilization, University of Artois

 Sous la direction de Olivier Venture